pboling/celluloid-io-pg-listener/README.md

 Simply exit the sessions to end the test.

-Or keep the client running, and only exit the server and do a real test.
+Or keep the client running, and only exit the server and do a real test with real DB triggers.

 If you have downloaded the gem source, cd to the gem's directory, and run `bin/setup` to create the test database.